 Do you cringe at the idea of selling?
-It’s not uncommon that many business owners, including spa and massage practice professionals, are uncomfortable about selling.
-Yet, the fact is that in order to be successful, you need to be able to sell clients and prospects on your services and your product offerings.
-While your professional reputation may draw prospects through the door to convert them to a long-standing clients some element of selling is required.
+It’s not uncommon that many business owners, including spa and massage practice professionals, are uncomfortable selling.
+Yet, the fact is that to be successful; you need to be able to sell clients and prospects on your services and your product offerings.
+While your professional reputation may draw prospects through the door to convert them to long-standing clients, some selling element is required.

 Here are some things to keep in mind to help you get comfortable selling and eventually learn to love it.

-Love your offerings: Everyone responds to enthusiasm.
-Sometimes selling is just sharing your enthusiasm for massage therapy, whatever type you offer whether it’s aromatherapy, stone, reflexology, Swedish, Thai and more.
+Everyone responds with enthusiasm.
+Sometimes selling is just sharing your enthusiasm for massage therapy, whatever type you offer, whether it’s aromatherapy, stone, reflexology, Swedish, Thai, and more.
 You also may really be sold on a product for use at home between treatments and convey your confidence about its effectiveness through your knowledge.

-Ask questions: In addition to the original intake questionnaire about what clients need, results they expect and likes and dislikes about products and ingredients, ask questions during each session.
+The original intake questionnaire about what clients need results they expect and likes and dislikes about products and ingredients, ask questions during each session.
 Your clients may be experiencing some new symptoms that make it very appropriate for you to offer additional treatments and therapies.

-Treat clients like friends: Remember people buy from people they like.
-Treat your clients like friends and show you have their best interests at heart.
+Remember, people buy from people they like.
+Treat your clients as friends and show you have their best interests at heart.
 They will be receptive to your suggestions and ask for recommendations.

 Think of sales as a way to strengthen client relationships.
 Your clients have a need, and you have just the solution for them.